Are you planning to install a new patio this summer?

 Improvements to your backyard living space are one of the easiest ways to add value to your home.
 Whether it be pavers or a concrete patio, this simple improvement can provide a great place to cook and entertain let the kids play.

 As you decide what you want to do with your backyard space, you may be leaning towards a patio option.
 The first thing to do when planning your backyard upgrade is to lay out the patio.

-With a few easy steps, you can measure and lay out a patio that you might like to finish and from there determine a good budget.
-This is a great project if you are a DIY’er and already have a good idea of how to install a paver patio.
+With a few easy steps, you can measure and layout a patio that you might like to finish, and from there, determine a reasonable budget.

 Find Qualified Patio Professionals in Your Area

 The first step required to measure and lay out a patio is to determine how much square footage you want.
 Do you need a cooking space?
 Do you have a patio dining set in mind with a specific size that you need to fit in the area?

 You should consider all of these things as you draw your space on a piece of paper before you ever begin digging.

 The real work begins once your head outside to measure, calculate, and layout the space.
 You’ll need to do several things correctly and ensure that your new patio is square and spaced correctly.

 In order to be accurate, make sure that the tape is at least as long as the longest side of your anticipated patio space.
 Trying to splice together measurements over grass is usually not a recipe for accuracy.